kofimuad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 9
 ### John Doe
 A script that sets the mode of the file hello to this: -rwxr-x-wx >> 9-John_Doe

+## Task 10
+### Look in the mirror
+A script that changes the mode of one file 'hello' to mirror another file 'olleh' >> 10-mirror_permissions.